-Genesis HealthCare, Inc. is a publicly-traded company, which means that its stock may be bought and sold through the stock market.
+Genesis HealthCare, Inc.'s stock may be bought and sold through the stock market.
 The law prohibits a person from buying or selling securities of a public company at a time when that person is in possession of "material nonpublic information."
 This conduct is known as "insider trading."
 Passing such information on to someone who may buy or sell securities (known as "tipping") is also illegal.